Nancy Milford: Early life and education

 Nancy Lee Winston was born in Dearborn, Michigan, on March 26, 1938.
 Her father, Joseph Winston, worked as an engineer at General Motors and served in the United States Navy during World War II; her mother, Vivienne (Romaine), was a housewife and volunteered at a Dearborn hospital.
-During her father's stint in the Navy, the family relocated to Washington, D.C. and San Francisco before going back to Michigan.
+During her father's stint in the Navy, the family relocated to Washington, D.C., and San Francisco before going back to Michigan.

 Milford studied English at the University of Michigan, graduating with a bachelor's degree in 1959.
 After a one-year sojourn in Europe, she undertook postgraduate studies at Columbia University, obtaining a master's degree in 1964 and a Doctor of Philosophy in 1972.
 Her dissertation was on Zelda Fitzgerald.

 Career

 Milford was best known for her book Zelda about F. Scott Fitzgerald's wife Zelda Fitzgerald.
 The book started out as her master's thesis and was published to broad acclaim in 1970.
-It was a finalist for the Pulitzer Prize and the National Book Award, spent 29 weeks on The New York Times best-seller list, and was eventually translated into 17 languages.
+It was a finalist for the National Book Award, spent 29 weeks on The New York Times best-seller list, and was eventually translated into 17 languages.

 Savage Beauty: The Life of Edna St. Vincent Millay was published in 2001.
 This was ultimately the final book Milford published.
 She began working on a biography of Rose Kennedy, but decided to halt her progress.

 While considering writing to be her primary career, Milford also taught at the University of Michigan, Princeton University, Brown University, Vassar College, New York University, Bennington College, Briarcliff College, and Bard College.
 She became a visiting professor at Hunter College and went on to join the permanent faculty there as a distinguished lecturer.
 Six years later, she was named the first executive director of the Leon Levy Center for Biography at the Graduate Center, CUNY.